tambapps/marcel/documentation/src/getting-started/installation.md

 ./install-from-source.sh
 ```

-The script basically runs a lot of `mvn clean install` and then copy/create some files in `$HOME/.marcel/`.
+The script basically runs a lot of `mvn clean package` and then copy/create some files in `$HOME/.marcel/`.

 Lastly, you can add the following lines into your `$HOME/.bashrc` (or `$HOME/.zshrc` or whatever) to easily use marcel tools